vamelchenia/multi-domain-cypress/README.md

 # multi-domain-cypress
-Cypress  project of multi-domain with changing origin within one test
+A project of multi-domain is a good example of Cypress 12 configured test project of changing original domain within one test and interacting withing new domain.
+Here are:
+- Configured with Cypress 12.4.0 project
+- .js test spec
+- Cucumber BDD feature test